ices-eg/ICES-VMS-and-Logbook-Data-Call/Data preparation and submission.md

 Rather than accepting the default(C:Files-4.3.2) you should click on the browse button and create a directory C:-4.3.2 which will allow you to install packages without having administrator privileges.
 Once you have changed the folder just click **Next**

-### Next.

-- Click **Next** all the menus until the end of instalation, and that's it; R is now in- stalled on thecomputer.
+- Click **Next** all the menus until the end of instalation, and that's it; R is now installed on thecomputer.

 ## Step 2: Installation of RStudio

 (Where Rstudio is already installed move to step 3)

-If you don't have administrator privilege on your computer you will need to call your IT/computer support to install R Studio.First download RStudio by [clicking on this link](https://posit.co/download/rstudio-desktop/](https://download1.rstudio.org/electron/windows/RStudio-2022.12.0-353.exe).
+If you don't have administrator privilege on your computer you will need to call your IT/computer support to install R Studio.

+First download RStudio by [clicking on this link](https://download1.rstudio.org/electron/windows/RStudio-2022.12.0-353.exe).

 Once downloaded, double click on it.
 Depending on your security settings you might get a popup security warning asking if you want to Run or Cancel the installation, Click on **Run**.
 At this point you should be on the RStudio installation Wizard menu.
 RStudio is very easy to install so just accept all defaults and click **Next** in all the menus until the end.